-• Share prices or dividend rates on the securities in the trust may decline during the life of the trust.
-There is no guarantee that share prices of securities in the trust will not decline and that the issuers of the securities will declare dividends in the future and, if declared, whether they will remain at current levels or increase over time.

-- Securities selected according to this strategy may not perform as intended.
+- Share prices or dividend rates on the securities in the trust may decline during the life of the trust.
+There is no guarantee that share prices of securities in the trust will not decline and that the issuers of the securities will declare dividends in the future and, if declared, whether they will remain at current levels or increase over time. - Securities selected according to this strategy may not perform as intended.
 The trust is exposed to additional risk due to its policy of investing in accordance with an investment strategy.
 Although the trust's investment strategy is designed to achieve the trust's investment objective, the strategy may not prove to be successful.
-The investment decisions may not produce the intended results and there is no guarantee that the investment objective will be achieved. - The trust invests in securities issued by mid-capitalization companies.
+The investment decisions may not produce the intended results and there is no guarantee that the investment objective will be achieved.

+- The trust invests significantly in the consumer products sector.
+As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
+A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - The trust invests in securities issued by mid-capitalization companies.
 These securities customarily involve more investment risk than securities of large-capitalization companies.
 Midcapitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments. - The trust includes real estate investment trusts ("REITs").
 REITs may concentrate their investments in specific geographic areas or in specific property types, such as, hotels, shopping malls, residential complexes and office buildings.
-The value of the REITs and other real estate securities and the ability of such securities to distribute income may be adversely affected by several factors, including: rising interest rates; changes in the global and local economic climate and real estate conditions; perceptions of prospective tenants of the safety, convenience and attractiveness of the properties; the ability of the owner to provide adequate management, maintenance and insurance; the cost of complying with the Americans with Disabilities Act; increased competition from new properties; the impact of present or future environmental legislation and compliance with environmental laws; changes in real estate taxes and other operating expenses; adverse changes in governmental rules and fiscal policies; adverse changes in zoning laws; declines in the value of real estate; the downturn in the subprime mortgage lending market and the real estate market in the United States; and other factors beyond the control of the issuer of the security.
-Additionally, current negative economic impacts caused by COVID-19 have resulted in a number of businesses and individuals struggling to pay their rents, which has created cash flow difficulties for many landlords.
-Furthermore, demand for leased commercial space has weakened.
-REITs provide space to many industries that have been directly impacted by the spread of COVID-19 and may be negatively impacted by these current conditions.
+The value of the REITs and other real estate securities and the ability of such securities to distribute income may be adversely affected by several factors, including: rising interest rates; changes in the global and local economic climate and real estate conditions; perceptions of prospective tenants of the safety, convenience and attractiveness of the properties; the ability of the owner to provide adequate management, maintenance and insurance; the cost of complying with the Americans with Disabilities Act; increased competition from new properties; the impact of present or future environmental legislation and compliance with environmental laws; changes in real estate taxes and other operating expenses; adverse changes in governmental rules and fiscal policies; adverse changes in zoning laws; declines in the value of real estate; the downturn in the subprime mortgage lending market and the real estate market in the United States: conditions caused by the spread of public health crises; and other factors beyond the control of the issuer of the security.